FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 Abu Dhabi's Etihad Airways said passenger flights between Beijing and Nagoya, in Japan, had been temporarily suspended due to low travel demand.
 FINNAIR

 Finland's Finnair said on Jan.
-31 it was canceling all flights to mainland China between Feb.
+31 it was cancelling all flights to mainland China between Feb.
 6 and Feb.
 29 and to Guangzhou between Feb.
 5 and March 29.
 HAINAN AIRLINES

 China's Hainan Airlines has suspended its flights between Budapest, Hungary, and Chongqing from Feb.
-7 until March 27, Budapest Airport said on its Facebook page.
+7 until March 27, Budapest Airport said on its Faceook page.
+IBERIA AIRLINES

+Spanish airline Iberia said on Jan.29 that it was temporarily suspending all flights to Shanghai, its only mainland Chinese destination.
 KENYA AIRWAYS

 Kenya Airways said on Jan.
 31 it had suspended all flights to China until further notice.
 LION AIR